pratap-panabaka/gse-gdm-extension/README.md

 git clone https://github.com/pratap-panabaka/gse-gdm-extension/
 cd gse-gdm-extension
 sudo ./install.sh
+```

-# Observation: Occassionaly when system is crashed or due to someother system errors, this extension stops working.
+`Observation`: Occassionaly when system is crashed or due to someother system errors, this extension stops working.
 In such a case you need to run `sudo ./install.sh` again.
-```

-### Preview of the gdm-extension (pics from Ubuntu 24.04 GDM Login Screen)
+### Preview of the gdm-extension
+These images are from `Ubuntu 24.04` GDM Login Screen
 ![1](https://github.com/user-attachments/assets/cf26b8d2-525f-43f8-909d-593d259011f3)
 ![2](https://github.com/user-attachments/assets/624c3a96-bc18-4657-a421-8a0b502f9e00)
 ![3](https://github.com/user-attachments/assets/702e54b4-3019-4f6c-9ee2-f64657a0056b)